CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 ## 115
 **How many globular clusters does our Galaxy contain?
 How are they distributed in space?
 What fraction of the total mass of the Galaxy do they contain?**
 The [[Milky Way#Milky Way|Milky Way]] contains $\gtrsim 150$ [[Clustering#Globular Cluster|globular clusters]]
-- Distributed roughly isotropically in the stellar halo (i.e. not in the disk), but potentially an oblate/flattened distribution rather than perfectly isotropic
+- Distributed roughly isotropically in the stellar halo (i.e. not in the disk), but potentially an oblate/flattened distribution rather than perfectly isotropic, and about one third near the galactic center
-- Most contained within $\sim 40\,\pu{kpc}$ of the galactic center
+- Most contained within $\sim 40\,\pu{kpc}$ of the galactic center (from Megans notes)
 - They make up about 1% of the stellar mass of the Milky Way